ebataille/lambda-middleware/README.md

 npm install --save @igloobuster/aws_lambda_middleware
 ```

+## Changelog

+* v0.1.7
+  * Adding addClass to the router to have one class instance per request
+  * Adding the annotation ClassController wich add a class to the router

 ## how It works

 Lambda middleware provide a way to chain middleware for AWS lambda before executing the request